-Most all of my accessories come by the way of vintage treasures.
+Most all of my decorating accessories come by the way of vintage treasures.
 My husband and I love to shop flea markets and antique stores and have collected several old fishing items.
+However, we also have some fishing decor that is just plain rustic.

 Before I show you some of our collection, I have to tell you about this fishing bear here!
 It would probably be a great accessory to have sitting outside, especially at our cabin, but I wanted to make a fun display on our stair landing.
 This is on the stairs leading to our basement, which is decorated very rustic, and I wanted to start setting the tone on the walk down.